Please Note: These are just some of the topics that may be covered for GCSE maths which may help with revision

 About GCSE Maths

-The syllabus is divided into several sections that test
+The syllabus is divided into six sections that test

-The main examination boards are Edexcel and AQA.
+- The main examination boards for GCSE maths are Edexcel, AQA and OCR.

-On this site you will find plenty of video tutorials which hopefully will give you the confidence and support you need to tackle your maths GCSE.
+- On this site you will find plenty of video tutorials which hopefully will give you the confidence and support you need to tackle your GCSE maths course.